I have avoided writing this article about setting up a 4 month old baby schedule for years.

 Remind yourself: this isn’t forever.
 He will grow.
 Get bigger.
 And have a wider Waketime Window.
 Just not yet.

 I’ve created a free worksheet to help you create your own 4 month old baby schedule.
-You can access it by clicking below.
-Or, you can click here and get an entire year’s worth of sleep schedules for free.
+Subscribe below and I’ll give you an an entire year’s worth of sleep schedules for free as a thank you!

 How to Get Through These Transition Weeks: We’re Here to Help